 Anyone who is a registered native title claimant under either legislation is automatically a 'native title party'.

 Holders of an exploration licence or mineral claim must obtain an agreement authorising exploration or mining on native title land.
-DMITRE cannot grant a mining lease until an agreement has been negotiated with the native title holders or claimants.
+The Department of State Development cannot grant a mining lease until an agreement has been negotiated with the native title holders or claimants.

 Any agreement reached between the parties must be lodged with a mining registrar for assessment.

 Interactive maps showing native areas over South Australia are available in the South Australian Resources Information Geoserver (SARIG).

 Open the SARIG application, go to the Map Layers widget Data tab, then Land Access.
 You can then select to show any or all of the following: